-Serving all of St. Lucie, Martin, Indian River, Palm Beach, Broward, and Miami-Dade counties, Native Pest Management is here to help you reclaim your home.
+Serving all of St. Lucie, Martin, Indian River, Palm Beach, Broward, Miami-Dade and Leon counties, Native Pest Management is here to help you reclaim your home.

 Why Are Spiders So Scary?

 According to the American Psychiatric Association, phobias affect one in ten people in the United States - and of those individuals, over 40 percent of them have fears associated with spiders and other insects.

 How can something so small create so much fear?
 Most psychologists believe that we are conditioned to be afraid of spiders.
 Since many spiders may have venomous bites, it’s been ingrained in us over many generations to stay as far away from them as possible.